timbeaudet/knowledge_base/software/adobe_premiere.md

 3. Press `D` to select the clip under the playhead.
 4. Press `SHIFT+DELETE` to ripple delete the select clip and remove space it would create.

+**Creating an Effect Preset**

+This can increase productivity by 100 or more.
+If you have some sequence of effects that you apply consistently, like fading, scaling or moving something in a special manner than you can save the effect preset.

+In the effect controls panel select the "headers" of the effects you want.
+For position or scale this would be "Motion" Right-click and save preset...

+That is pretty simple, but what a great work-flow improvement it was!

 **ISSUE: Corrupted MP4 when Camera didn't change anything**

 Not sure how this became an issue, but Premiere was complaining of corrupt/incompatible format.
 The video could be opened in media player.